collective/Products.ImageEditor/README.txt

 Introduction
 ============
 Once installed this product adds a "Image Editor" link near the image widget.
+You can also manually enable an Image Editor button.

 Features
 ========